improve-ai/tracker-trainer/README.md

 Either configure a CDN in front of the models S3 bucket, or make the 'models' directory public to serve models directly from S3.

+# Algorithm

+The reinforcement learning algorithm is a [contextual multi-armed bandit](https://en.wikipedia.org/wiki/Multi-armed_bandit#Contextual_bandit) with [XGBoost](https://github.com/dmlc/xgboost) acting as the core regression algorithm.
+As such, it is ideal for making decisions on structured data, such as native objects in [Swift/Objective-C](https://github.com/improve-ai/ios-sdk), [Java/Kotlin](https://github.com/improve-ai/android-sdk), and [Python](https://github.com/improve-ai/python-sdk).
+Unlike *deep reinforcement learning* algorithms, which often requires simulator environments and hundreds of millions of decisions, this algorithm performs well with relatively modest amounts of data.
+Compared to A/B testing it requires exponentially less data for good results.

 # Architecture

 The Improve AI Gym stack consists of a number of components to track decisions and rewards, create training data, train decision models, and store the resulting models.